 Zone 5 perennials provide generous charm around this Midwest country porch.

-We are truly honored to feature Brenda, a freelance photographer and amazing midwest gardener.
+We are truly honored to feature Bren Haas, a freelance photographer and amazing midwest gardener.

 She is the author of BGgarden where she shares her journey in Midwest gardening.

 Bren's porch was featured on the May 2010 cover of Lawn and Garden Retailer Magazine.

 What an honor and testimonial to the beauty of her porch and her zone 5 perennials and amazing perennial garden ideas.